 If you recorded to a click, export the tempo map and any time signature changes as MIDI files for each song, and include those files.
 If there's just one tempo for one song and it's all 4/4 then just make a note of the tempo value.

 If possible, include a rough mix of each song.
-I'll refer to it to figure out what's the main line, the lead instrument, where the emphasis should be, etc. If you don't have rough mixes but you know what you want sound-wise, make notes for me in a text file.
+I might want to refer to it to figure out what's the main line, the lead instrument, where the emphasis should be, etc. If you don't have rough mixes but know what you want or what you DON'T want, make notes for me in a text file.

-Of course, you can just leave all that up to my interpretation of the music.
-If I guess wrong, don't worry, nothing is undoable.
-Feel free to include an extra folder containing some songs from other bands that you like sound-wise.
+Of course, you can just leave all that up to my interpretation.
+If I'm wrong, don't worry, nothing is undoable.
+Feel free to include an extra folder containing some songs from other bands that you like the sound of.
 I'll keep that vibe in mind as I mix, but I'll always stop short of making you sound like a clone.

 If your songs contain very complex choir parts, intricate 200+ tracks of samples, or heavily orchestrated sections, my advice (if you can) is to premix those and send me stereo stems.
 Put those stems in the main "Audio" folder and the original rough files in a separate folder called "Slave".

 And finally, tell me which song you want me to mix first.
 Choose one that's representative of your music, one that sets the tone for the whole collection of songs that I'll be mixing for you.

-Once I receive the files, I'll work on the first song and upload a mix to my secure private FTP server.
+Once I receive the files, I'll work on the first song and upload a mix to my secure private server.
 It will then be up to you to tell me what you like, what you don't like, and what I should change.
 Some mixes can take a few trials and errors before they'll meet your expectations (especially if you know exactly what you want), so don't be afraid to give me your honest opinion.